InsureMO/rainbow-d9/d9-n6/src/lib/help-docs/http-fetch-step/http-step.md

 ##### `Timeout`

 The timeout for the HTTP request, in seconds.
 If not defined, use the timeout configured in the environment variables.
-If none of these are defined, use `-1`, which means no timeout.
+If none of these are defined, use `-1` as default, which means no timeout.

 ##### `Generate request headers`